sisong/tinyuz/README.md

  english | [中文版](README_cn.md)

 **tinyuz** is a lossless compression algorithm, designed for tiny devices (MCU, NB-IoT, etc.) with better compression ratios.
-Which is characterized by a very small decompress code(disk or Flash occupancy); The stream decompresser compiled by Mbed Studio is 856 bytes(can strip to 758bytes), and the memory decompresser compiled by Mbed Studio is 424 bytes(can strip to 298bytes).
+Which is characterized by a very small decompress code(ROM occupancy); The stream decompresser compiled by Mbed Studio is 856 bytes(can define to 758bytes), and the memory decompresser compiled by Mbed Studio is 424 bytes(can define to 298bytes).
-At the same tiem, the decompress memory(RAM occupancy) can also be very small, RAM size = dictionary size(1Byte--1GB) specified when compress + input cache size(>=2Byte) when decompress.
+At the same time, the decompress memory(RAM occupancy) can also be very small, RAM size = dictionary size(1Byte--1GB) specified when compress + input cache size(>=2Byte) when decompress.
 Tip: The smaller the dictionary, the lower the compression ratio; while the smaller input cache only affects the decompress speed.

-Large data are supported, and both compress and decompress are streaming.
+Large data are supported, both compress and decompress support streaming.
-The compress and decompress speed is related to the characteristics of the input data and parameter settings; On modern CPUs, compress speed is slower by about 0.4MB/S--2MB/S; and decompress speed is faster by about 180MB/S--300MB/S.
+The compress and decompress speed is related to the characteristics of the input data and parameter settings; On modern CPUs, compress speed is slower by about 0.4MB/S--2MB/S, and decompress speed is faster by about 180MB/S--300MB/S.

 ---
 ## Releases/Binaries